RETR0-OS/ProjectSpyn----Autonomous-Car-Drivnng/README.md

 # ProjectSpyn

 ProjectSpyn is a robotics control system implemented in MATLAB for interacting with LEGO Mindstorms EV3.
-Project Spyn is a inclusivity project designed to improve mobility for speacially-abled people by providing personalized autonomous transportation over the city.
+Project Spyn is a inclusivity project designed to improve mobility for speacially-abled people by providing personalized autonomous transportation over the city (maze).

 ## Features